 While driving on a foreign license in the UK, you must be registered with the Driver and Vehicle Licensing Agency.

-If you wish to drive a car in the UK but do not currently hold a valid licence to do so, you will need to apply for a provisional licence and take a driving test in order to obtain a full licence.
+If you wish to drive a car in the UK but do not currently hold a valid licence to do so, you will need to apply for a provisional licence and take a driving test to obtain a full licence.

 Even if you have a licence for driving a car, you still need to complete a Compulsory Basic Training (CBT) course before riding a moped or a motorcycle in the UK.

-If you own a car and want to drive on the UK’s public roads, third party car insurance is the minimum level of cover required by law; it is an illegal offence to drive without it.
+If you own a car and want to drive on the UK’s public roads, third-party car insurance is the minimum level of cover required by law; it is an illegal offence to drive without it.

 The UK has three different types of insurance policies that offer different levels of cover:

 The cost of your car insurance, your premium, is based on home much of a risk insurers perceive you to be.
-Factors taken into consideration include; your age, the length of time you’ve held a licence for, the area you live in, and the age, value and type of your car.
+Factors taken into consideration, include; your age, the length of time you’ve held a licence for, the area you live in, and the age, value, and type of your car.